Captain John Purves and His Wife

 Captain John Purves and His Wife, Eliza Anne Pritchard, is an oil-on-canvas portrait created by American painter Henry Benbridge (1743–1812).
 It was painted in Charleston, South Carolina, in 1775 (possibly as late as 1777).
 A bequest from Henry Francis du Pont, the painting is held in the permanent collection of the Winterthur Museum, Garden and Library.

 Subjects

-Born in 1746, John Purves was a well-born Scottish immigrant who settled outside Edgefield, South Carolina, in 1770.
-He soon became an active figure in the American Revolutionary War, serving in the Province of South Carolina's first congress in January and June 1775.
+Born in 1746, John Purves was a Scottish immigrant who settled outside Edgefield, South Carolina, in 1770.
+He became an active figure in the American Revolutionary War, serving in the Province of South Carolina's first congress in January and June 1775.
 In February he married Eliza Anne Pritchard, daughter of Charleston's sheriff.
 In June, he was commissioned captain of a ranger company of the 3rd South Carolina Regiment.
 The couple's portrait was commissioned to mark both occasions.
 Purves fought at Sullivan's Island and ended the war as lieutenant colonel of the Lower Ninety-Six District Regiment of Militia.
 After the war, he became a state legislator and owned extensive properties.
 He died in 1792.